Polish Radio Experimental Studio: History

-The establishment of the Polish Radio Experimental Studio was conceived by Włodzimierz Sokorski, head of the Radio and Television Committee.
+The Polish Radio Experimental Studio was conceived by Włodzimierz Sokorski, head of the Radio and Television Committee.
 Between 1952 and 1956 he was a Minister of Culture, and as a strong supporter of socialist realism he fought against any manifestations of modernity in music.
-The Polish Radio Experimental Studio was founded on the 15th of November 1957, but only in the second half of the following year was it adapted for sound production.
+The Polish Radio Experimental Studio was founded on 15 November 1957, but only in the second half of the following year was it adapted for sound production.
 It operated until 2004.

-Until 1985, for 28 years the studio was headed by its founder - Józef Patkowski – musicologist, acoustician, and the chairman of the Polish Composers’ Union.
-The second most important person in the Studio was Krzysztof Szlifirski, an electro-acoustics engineer.
+For 28 years, until 1985, the studio was headed by its founder, Józef Patkowski, musicologist, acoustician, and the chairman of the Polish Composers' Union.
+The second most important person in the Studio was Krzysztof Szlifirski, an electroacoustics engineer.
 Before founding the studio Józef Patkowski visited similar hubs in Cologne, Paris, Gravesono and Milan.
-Though the studio was a place where autonomous electronic pieces were recorded, this wasn't its main purpose.
-It was launched as a space for the creation of independent compositions, sounds illustrations for radio dramas, and soundtracks for theatre, film and dance.
+Though the studio was a place where autonomous electronic pieces were recorded, this was not its main purpose; it was launched as a space for the creation of independent compositions, sounds illustrations for radio dramas, and soundtracks for theatre, film and dance.

 PRES and electronic music studios abroad

-The Polish Radio Experimental Studio was often visited by cultural delegations coming to Poland and was one of the few electronic music studios operating behind the Iron Curtain.
-In 1951, the Studio for Electronic Music of the West German Radio (WDR) and Groupe de Recherche de Musique Concrète in Paris (GRMC) were established.
-In 1953, they were followed by Elektronisches Studio at the Technical University of Berlin (the premises were located within the British zone of occupation, later belonging to West Berlin).
+The Polish Radio Experimental Studio was often visited by cultural delegations coming to Poland.
+In 1951, the Studio for Electronic Music of the West German Radio (WDR) and Musique Concrète in Paris (GRMC) were established.
+In 1953, they were followed by Elektronisches Studio at Technische Universität Berlin.
 In 1954, Experimentalstudio in Gravesano, Switzerland was founded.
 The following year brought the opening of the Studio di fonologia musicale di Radio Milano and the Nippon Hoso Kyokai studio in Tokyo.
 The PRES was the seventh radio studio producing electronic music in the world.

 "The Black Room" and early equipment

-The first machines installed to the studio were: a simple tone generator, a rectangular pulse generator, an oscillograph, a high-pass and low pass RFT filters, two Sander-Jansen SJ100K tape recorders (produced in the German Democratic Republic), and a Poland-produced mixing console with four output limiters.
+The first machines installed to the studio were a simple tone generator, a rectangular pulse generator, an oscillograph, a high-pass and low pass RFT filters, two Sander-Jansen SJ100K tape recorders made in the German Democratic Republic, and a Polish-made mixing console with four output limiters.
 In the following years PRES systematically acquired new gear.

 The studio's premises were located in the Polish Radio headquarters on Malczewskiego Street in Warsaw, in the 6x6 metre Black Room designed by Zofia and Oskar Hansen.
-The walls were made of black and red panels, sound proof on one side and sound absorbing on the other.
+The walls were made of black and red panels, soundproof on one side and sound-absorbing on the other.
 The Black Room was an allusion to Oskar Hansen's open form.
 In 1986, PRES moved across the city to the Polish Radio building on Woronicza street.